What I've Learned About Remote Work

 True Flexibility

 Burnt-out on a Friday and want to ride your bike or play with a kid?
 Go for it!
-You can "commute" to your desk the next morning early (no security to go through) to get the thing done.
+Wake up at 6 AM and can't sleep because you want to get something done?
+Roll out of bed and get cracking!

 To Thrive, You Must Be Intentional About It

-Remote work is kind of like being single or married -- it's better to be happily married than happily single, but worse to be unhappily married than unhappily single.
+There's a principle an ecclesiastical leader shared with me when I was in college -- that it's generally better to be happily married than happily single, but generally worse to be unhappily married than unhappily single.

 Thus you have to be intentional about a few things, particularly: